-The VMware's SD-WAN VPN Crypto Module is a software-hybrid module, which FIPS 140-2 defines as a multi-chip standalone cryptographic module.
-The physical cryptographic boundary is the hard enclosure around the host platform on which it runs.
-All physical components are made of production-grade materials, and all integrated circuits (ICs) in the module are coated with commercial standard passivation.
+The VMware's SD-WAN VPN Crypto Module is a software module, which FIPS 140-2 defines as a multichip standalone cryptographic module.
+As such, it does not include physical security mechanisms.
+Thus, the FIPS 140-2 requirements for physical security are not applicable.